csoroz/CIPs/CIP-1694/README.md

 Correctly submitted votes override any older votes for the same credential and role.
 That is, the voter may change their position on any action if they choose.
 As soon as a governance action is ratified, voting ends.
-No further votes are considered or recorded (whether they are 'yes', 'no' or 'abstain').
+No further votes are considered or recorded (whether they are 'Yes', 'No' or 'Abstain').

 #### Governance state